How Can Yoga Therapy Help with Inflammatory Bowel Disease (Crohn’s Disease and Ulcerative Colitis)?

 First, yoga therapy targets a key aspect of IBD: stress.
 Stress management is essential for IBD patients, as stress majorly affects IBD “via impaired intestinal barrier function, disturbance of the gut microbiota, intestinal dysmotility, and immune and neuroendocrine dysfunction.”3 Yoga therapy helps IBD patients develop stress management strategies in the following ways:

-• Mindfulness practices like breathwork and meditation decrease stress in the body, as well as increase awareness of how stress affects symptoms.
+• Mindfulness practices like clinically applied breathwork and meditation decrease stress in the body, as well as increase awareness of how stress affects symptoms.

 • Grounding techniques help establish body awareness so that IBD patients can learn to self-regulate more effectively.